 Vertical cracks are most often met in warmer climates.
-Their characteristic is that vertical bricks can appear in the mortar and in brick, effectively splitting the brick in two.
-Almost always vertical cracks are caused by thermal expansion which leads to movement of the material which results in vertical cracks.
+Their characteristic is that vertical bricks can appear in the mortar and brick, effectively splitting the brick in two.
+Almost always, vertical cracks are caused by thermal expansion, which leads to movement of the material, which results in vertical cracks.

 Brick veneer cracks are zig-zag cracks that follow the mortar line around the bricks.
 While this crack may seem a simple fix, as they appear only in the mortar, it’s often the telltale sign of serious structural damage.

 Structurally related cracks can cause big problems for homeowners.
 They are often deep and affect the structural strength of the building, sometimes even making it unsafe to live in.
 They often appear after an earthquake or because of a badly build structure in the first place.

 Cosmetic cracks are often only just that – cosmetic.
 Often caused by sudden changes in temperatures or by constant exposure to extreme heaths, this crack does not affect the house’s structure and is often regarded as an easy fix.
 Keep in mind, however, that neglected cosmetic cracks can turn into structural cracks with time.

 It all starts with the construction of the house.
 To place the foundations of a building, soil excavation has been done.
 With time the ground settles down, and the foundation of the house moves a little.
 This movement can cause small vertical cracks, often not a problem.

 Depending on the type of soil that your house is built upon, your house may experience more drastic movement, that can damage the house significantly.

 Climate and seasonal changes

 The materials that our houses are built with respond quite a lot to the climate conditions and seasonal changes.
 Rain and water can damage both the walls and foundations, as well as long periods of drought.

 Building materials don’t last forever.
 Weather, gravity and bad maintenance impact our structures constantly.